 - Serious drug crimes such as possession and distribution of heroin and cocaine

 - Multiple DUI charges

 Not all of the rights that felons lose will have a big impact on their day-to-day lives, but some will hinder their ability to successfully reintegrate into society.
-A way of preventing these outcomes is by avoiding conviction with the help of a felony lawyer from Dod Law.
+Consider some examples of rights you may lose due to a harsh felony conviction in California:

 Firearm Possession – The second amendment grants all United States citizens the right to bear arms, but a felony conviction could remove or restrict that right.